-The H8/36049 Group comprises single-chip microcomputers made up of the high-speed H8/300H CPU as their cores, and the peripheral functions required to configure a system.
+The H8/3687 Group are single-chip microcomputers made up of the high-speed H8/300H CPU employing Renesas Technology original architecture as their cores, and the peripheral functions required to configure a system.
 The H8/300H CPU has an instruction set that is compatible with the H8/300 CPU.

-- Target Users: This manual was written for users who will be using the H8/36049 Group in the design of application systems.
-Target users are expected to understand the fundamentals of electrical circuits, logical circuits, and microcomputers. - Objective: This manual was written to explain the hardware functions and electrical characteristics of the H8/36049 Group to the target users.
+Target Users: This manual was written for users who will be using the H8/3687 Group in the design of application systems.
+Target users are expected to understand the fundamentals of electrical circuits, logical circuits, and microcomputers.

+Objective: This manual was written to explain the hardware functions and electrical characteristics of the H8/3687 Group to the target users.

 Refer to the H8/300H Series Software Manual for a detailed description of the instruction set.